Nurbolat-yes/cloud-file-storage/README.md

 # ☁️ Cloud File Storage

 A full-stack personal cloud file storage application — similar to Google Drive — that allows users to upload, organize, search, move, rename, preview, and download files through a modern web interface.
 The frontend implemented by https://github.com/zhukovsd/cloud-storage-frontend/.
-I just get frontend from here.
-I focused on backend.
+I used a ready-made frontend from here.
+I focus on the backend.

 **Live Demo:**
 - 🌐 Frontend: [http://13.60.208.77:80](http://13.60.208.77/)